viskex/viskex.github.io/installing.rst

 External libraries used for plotting
 ------------------------------------
-1D plots are provided by :code:`plotly`, while 2D/3D plots are rendered with :code:`pyvista`.
-Supported :code:`pyvista` backends are :code:`trame` and :code:`panel`.
-The default :code:`pyvista` backend is :code:`trame` when running in JupyterLab, and :code:`panel` when running on Google Colab or Kaggle.
+1D plots are provided by :code:`plotly`, while 2D/3D plots are rendered with :code:`pyvista` using :code:`trame`.
+The default :code:`pyvista` backend is :code:`client` when running in JupyterLab, and :code:`html` when running on Google Colab or Kaggle.
 Users can customize the active :code:`pyvista` backend by exporting the environment variable :code:`VISKEX_PYVISTA_BACKEND`: such operation is typically not required, with the only notable exceptions being testing different :code:`pyvista` backends on CI, or exporting notebooks to html via :code:`nbconvert`.

 Compatibility with upstream releases
 ------------------------------------